Amazon Alexa And Google Assistant Capabilities Will Be Available Soon For Xbox One

 For Xbox One gamers that also enjoy the convenience of digital assistants, there’s some good news: Amazon Alexa and Google Assistant capabilities are coming soon.
-Currently, gamers can access Microsoft Cortana through a Kinect accessory or through a headphone.
+Currently, gamers can access Microsoft Cortana through a Kinect accessory or through headphones.
 However, Cortana’s abilities are limited, reported the Verge.

 Many speculate that the new Alexa and Google Assistant capabilities won’t require extra accessories, but will instead use voice commands.
 The development comes after Xbox’s Alberto Penello joined Amazon.
 Penello is reportedly working on how to integrate digital assistants with gaming.
 The new features are likely to be available under a section called “Digital Assistants.”